bitflipr/brain_dump/README.markdown

 # Brain Dump
-A Django app for "dumping" ideas, thoughts, and breadcrumbs from the brain
+A Django app for "dumping" ideas, thoughts, and breadcrumbs from the brain.
+Use for tracking stuff in your head.
+Examples:

+- Cool articles you found on the web.
+Mark them for follow-up later if you are busy.
+- Post a picture of something cool you saw or need to reference at a later date
+- Post thoughts on something you recently learned

 # Installation
 1. Navigate to your Django site folder (containing manage.py) and clone this repo using the command: `git clone https://github.com/bitflipr/brain_dump.git`